MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos-extensions.md

 MSAppCenter.start("{Your App Secret}", withServices: [MSCrashes.self])
 ```

-Note that the extension supports only crash reporting.
+Currently, only crash reporting is supported for application extensions.

 ### 3.3 Replace the placeholder with your App Secret